 Economic Challenges

-High paying jobs, especially in STEM fields require a B.S. degree.
+High paying jobs, especially in EDAP fields require a B.S. degree.

 Employers increasingly are seeking prior related work, internship, or research experience.